City of Walnut Creek

 - If you have a fruit tree (or several!) that produces more fruit than you can use, consider registering with Contra Costa Fruit Rescue, a local nonprofit, so that their volunteers can harvest your fruit and donate it to a local food bank to feed people.

 - Consider volunteering with local food banks, food rescue organizations such as Contra Costa Fruit Rescue, and organizations that provide safety net services for vulnerable populations.
-These organizations can always use some extra help in order to provide food to as many people as possible.

 Compost Food Scraps